murilopolese/murilopolese/content/workshops/2015-09-01-strawbees-maker-faire.md

 ---
 title: "Strawbees: Makers Faire NY"
 cover: '/workshops/strawbees-makerfaire-2015-10_01.jpg'
-excerpt: "During the days I joined the 2015 Maker Faire as part of the Strawbees gang, we set a booth next to the gift shop and had a lot of fun, apart from business and marketing related activities."
+description: "I joined the Maker Faire as part of the Strawbees gang, we set a booth next to the gift shop and had a lot of fun."
 tags:
 - '2015'
 ---